Find out about boundary fence rules in the UK and what to do when you have an issue with you or your neighbour’s garden fence.

 There’s No Law Saying You Have To Fence Your Land

-Drive around your neighbourhood, and you’re likely to see walls, fences and hedges creating the boundaries for properties.
 So you might be surprised to know that there is no law that you have to border your property.

 If you have boundaries around railway lines, mines and quarries then there are laws saying you have to add solid fencing.
-The same goes for livestock ownership and when there are building sites near public walkways.

 However, for the majority of properties, there is no official need for fencing and boundaries in

-When A Neighbour Will Not Repair Their Fence!
+When A Neighbour Will Not Repair Their Fence

-When a neighbour refuses to repair their fence, there is nothing you can do.
 There is no law in the UK saying there has to be a fence and so if their wall is in disrepair, you can gently speak to them, or you could erect a wall next to their fence ensuring your fence remains on your boundary.

 How High Can My Fence Be?

-It depends on the local council rules, but in general, 2 metres fence height in the UK is standard.
-If you want to build a higher fence or add trellis on top of the fence you must seek planning permission!
+If you want to build a higher fence or add trellis on top of the fence you must seek planning permission.

 - Hedges have no limit on height